python/cpython/Doc/library/repr.rst

 .. method:: Repr.repr(obj)

-   The equivalent to the built-in :func:`repr` that uses the formatting imposed by the instance.
+   The equivalent to the built-in :ref:`repr() <func-repr>` that uses the formatting imposed by the instance.

 .. method:: Repr.repr1(obj, level)